-Note 2: Gear 4 and 7 can be configured for different runtimes.
-It is recommended to start with either the 7.7 day or 10.2 day runtime options that have a good chance of working properly.
-You can try the 14.3 day option later if your clock is running well and you want a bit more runtime.
+Note 2: Gear 4 and 7 can be configured for runtimes of 7.8 days, 10.1 days, 15.3 days, 21.3 days, or 32.2 days.
+The runtime option is encoded into the file name.
+It is recommended to start with the default 10.1 day runtime option that has a good chance of working properly.
+You can try the 15.3 day option later if your clock is running well and you want a bit more runtime.
 It might require a slight increase in drive weight.
-The 4.6 day option is a backup if you have trouble getting the 7.7 day version running reliably.
-The 21.5 day option is very aggressive and may be difficult to tune properly.
+The 7.8 day option is a backup if you have trouble getting the 10.1 day version running reliably.
+Try the 21.3 day or 32.2 day options only after your clock has been running nicely using one of the safer (shorter) runtimes.

-Note 3: Gear4b\25 is designed to be a press fit onto the minute hand arbor.
-Different printer tolerances might make the part loose, so gear4b\25\tight with a smaller center hole has been provided.
+Note 3: Gear4b_18 is designed to be a press fit onto the minute hand arbor.
+Different printer tolerances might make the part loose, so gear4b_18_tight with a smaller center hole has been provided.
 You may need to experiment with partially drilling out the hole until the arbor fits properly.
-Another option is to rough up the arbor and glue gear4b\25 in place.
+Another option is to rough up the arbor and glue gear4b_18 in place.